damoonrashidi/damoonrashidi-me/posts/waluigi-represents-all-of-us.md

 of every other thing we could be doing right now.
 This one is fairly abstract as the _what to work on_-decisions are often made on a higher level.

-Finally the maintenance cost, what does it mean to keep this thing alive and kicking, and this one is often difficult to calculate, since code bases race towards entropy in the midst of changing requirements, staff turnover making knowledge ephemeral and 3rd party
+Finally, the maintenance cost, what does it mean to keep this thing alive and kicking, and this one is often difficult to calculate, since code bases race towards entropy in the midst of changing requirements, staff turnover making knowledge ephemeral and 3rd party